wofsauge/IsaacDocs/docs/Room.md

 ### Get·Grid·Path () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### int GetGridPath ( int Index ) {: .copyable aria-label='Functions' }
+Grid path is a property of a grid square that represents the "cost" of traveling over this grid cell.
+Its used for the path finding algorithms which search the cheapest path to a given location.
+If a grid cell has a value higher than 0, it can prevent grid entities from being spawned on that square.
+Thus, you can get around it by resetting the grid path to 0, and then spawning the grid entity.

+Some enemies set it to 900 when they path over a square.
+Fireplaces set it to 950.
+Most grid entities set it to 1000 or higher, in order to prevent enemies to travel through them.
 ___
 ### Get·Grid·Path·From·Pos () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }